Abdelhadi Laakkad

-Laakkad Abdelhadi (born 27 April 1977) is a Moroccan retired professional footballer.
+Abdelhadi Laakkad (born 27 April 1977) is a Moroccan retired professional footballer.
 He played for Pro Duta FC in the Liga Indonesia Premier Division (LPIS).
 He previously played for Woodlands Wellington in the S.League.

 He is the all-time top goalscorer for Woodlands Wellington, whom he played for in the S.League between 2006 and 2008, and again in 2010.

-Career
+Playing career

 Woodlands Wellington

 Laakkad was introduced to the S.League in 2006 when he was signed up from KAC Marrakech as one of Woodlands Wellington's foreigners for the 2006 S.League season.

 He proved to be a successful signing as he ended up as the top scorer in the 2006 S.League season, scoring 23 goals in his debut season with the Rams and winning the 2006 S.League Player of the Year Award.
 During his two seasons with the Rams, Laakkad also won the Tiger Beer Goal Of The Year award in the 2008 S.League season.

 In view of his impressive displays, Laakkad was supposed to join Home United during the 2009 off-season but niggling injuries hampered the transfer and it was eventually called off.
 As a result, he spent a year away from football to recover from his injury.

 Laakkad returned to Woodlands Wellington during the 2010 S.League season and achieved two personal milestones during that year.
-He made his 100th appearance for Woodlands in a match against the Courts Young Lions, in which he also scored a goal to mark the occasion, and also surpassed Agu Casmir's all-time top scorer record by scoring 10 goals in 30 appearances, bringing his total tally to 67 goals in 129 appearances.
+He made his 100th appearance for Woodlands in a match against the Young Lions, in which he also scored a goal to mark the occasion, and also surpassed Agu Casmir's all-time top scorer record by scoring 10 goals in 30 appearances, bringing his total tally to 67 goals in 129 appearances.